CGATOxford/CGATPipelines/doc/PipelinesBackground.rst

    * ruffus_ to control the main computational steps
    * sqlite_ to store the results of the computational steps
-   * sphinxreport_ to visualize the data in the sqlite database
+   * CGATReport_ to visualize the data in the sqlite database